Table of Content

 If

-block runs, printing an error message and returning1
+fork()fails, the code in theelseblock runs, printing an error message and returning1to indicate the failure.

 execlp() System Call